 FOUNDATION IN DANCE I & II

-Our Foundation in Dance I & II course is suitable for young children ages 3 and up.
-The course enhances physical development and stimulate creativity in young children, using movement exploration and basic dance techniques: ballet, modern and jazz as the fundamental skills.
+Our Foundation in Dance I & II course is suitable for young children age 3 to 5.
+The course enhances physical development and stimulate creativity in young children, using movement exploration and combined dance techniques of ballet, modern and jazz as the fundamental skills.

-The course is created in a way that it allows young children to learn, while at the same time enjoy dance through imagery, music, story-telling and various props.
+The course is created in a way that it allows young children to learn, while at the same time enjoy dance through imagery, music, story-telling and the use of various props.

 At the end of the course, children will have better sense of self-esteem, body awareness and the ability to communicate effectively with others.